-The entire take-home exam has to be your own work.
+The entire take home exam must be your own work.
 You may not use any outside help, in any shape or form, and you may not share or discuss the exam and your work with anyone.
 Western's usual academic integrity and plagiarism rules apply.